Program Overview

 Basic Eligibility Requirements

-Meeting with a Counselor for help with selecting the required general education and supportive courses.
+• MEET WITH A COUNSELOR at the Highland Lakes or Royal Oak Campus for help with selecting the required general education and supportive courses.
 Complete the required supportive and general education courses with a grade of “B-” or better in each.
 Advanced Placement or AP courses must score a 4 or 5 in order to equate to a B- or better.
 BIO courses must be current within five-year expiration period.
-For priority consideration, all courses must be completed.

-• Attend the mandatory Nursing Information Session early—dates and times for upcoming sessions are available to view on the nursing department web page at the nursing web page.
+• Attend the mandatory Nursing Information Session early - dates and times for upcoming sessions are available to view on the Nursing Program webpage.

 • Successfully complete the HESI-A2 exam (HESI-NUR taken at OCC, Auburn Hills Campus).